HasanKGitHub/HasanK/README.md

 - My name is Hasan.
 - I'm 15 years old.
-- I born in İstanbul, Turkey
+- I was born in İstanbul, Turkey